paravena/inventory_api/docs/railway-deployment-guide.md

 - Railway will automatically handle HTTPS/SSL
 - The application will restart automatically on failure (configured in railway.toml)
 - Database backups are handled automatically by Railway
+- If the PORT environment variable is not set, the application will default to port 8000